JulianGriffin11/R_Projects/README.md

 ### Notes:
 - For each project, feel free to download the necessary data files (like `spotify_data.csv`) and run them on your local system.
-- Ensure your **working directory** is set correctly in the project file to avoid path issues.
+- Ensure your **working directory** is set correctly to avoid path issues.

 ---